JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 And it's actually very easy to identify the cases where this happens.
 Light leaks tend to occur when the length of the ray querying the cache is less than the size of the cache cell.

-I tried both sampling last frame's screen-space texture, and [hashing `ray_t < cell_size`](https://gboisse.github.io/posts/this-is-us), but neither helped unfortunately.
+I tried both sampling last frame's screen-space texture, and [hashing `ray_t < cell_size`](https://gboisse.github.io/posts/this-is-us), but unfortunately neither helped.
 More experimentation is needed.

-TODO: Screenshot

 #### Specular